robotros/WMPQ-Website/README.md

 This is the website for WMPQ Gaming

 The functionality of the application is as follows.
-1. A featured stream from [twitch](https://twitch.tv).
+1. a featured stream from [twitch](https://twitch.tv).
-2. 4 more suggested streams
+2. 4 more suggested streams from WMPQ members
 3. display offline or Live-Thumbnail for suggested streams
+4. using routing to create multiple pages

 ## QuickStart